Jaden Casella

-Jaden Casella (born 10 March 2000) is an Australian professional footballer who plays as a winger for St George FC.
+Jaden Casella (born 10 March 2000) is an Australian professional footballer who plays as a winger for Sutherland Sharks in the Australian Championship and NPL NSW.

 Club career

 On 18 December 2020, Casella signed his first professional contract with the Central Coast Mariners after a season with Rockdale City Suns where he featured in the NPL NSW Grand Final.
 He later returned to Rockdale after playing two years with the Mariners' senior and NPL squads.